17th Earl of Oxford

 Aristocratic, educated first privately, then at Cambridge and Gray's Inn.
 Two of his uncles, Lords Sheffield and Surrey, were influential poets; a third, Arthur Golding, was responsible for the translation of Ovid's Metamorphoses that was “Shakespeare's favourite book.”
 A prominent courtier, he toured the Continent in 1575-6, principally France and Italy, and is said to have had a house in Venice.
 In 1586 until his death in 1604 Oxford received a grant of £1000 a year from the Crown.
 His final years were spent in relative seclusion at King's Place in Hackney.

 De Vere was known as a poet and playwright of excellence, as well as a patron of authors and acting companies.
 He was a champion jouster and sometime favourite of the Queen, but fell from grace.
-He married Lord Burghley's daughter Anne Cecil, and was much condemned for his cruel treatment of her.
-Two of his daughters by her, Elizabeth and Susan, were said to have been born by means of a “bed trick”, whereby Oxford was brought to sleep with his wife thinking she was his mistress.
+He married Lord Burghley's daughter Anne Cecil, and was ridiculed as a cuckold.
+His second daughter by her, Susan, was said to have been born by means of a “bed trick”, whereby Oxford was brought to sleep with his wife thinking she was his mistress.
 In 1579 his celebrated quarrel with Sir Philip Sidney over a game of tennis was very nearly the subject of a duel, while in 1581 his affair with Anne Vavasour, one of the Queen's maids of honour by whom he had a son, created a scandal at court.
-From 1569 until the death of Elizabeth in 1603 Oxford used what has come to be known as the crown signature, which seems to signify that he thought of himself as Edward VII.
 King James referred to him as “Great Oxford.”